Stochastic epidemic models with varying infectivity and waning immunity: Proofs for the FLLN

 Hence, again, given $T>0$, there exists a constant $C$ such that for any $0\le t\le T$,

 Uniqueness follows from \eqref{estim1}, \eqref{estim2} and the Gronwall Lemma.

 Now local existence follows by an approximation procedure, which exploits the estimates \eqref{estim1} and \eqref{estim2}.
-Global existence then follows from the above a priori estimates, which forbid explosion.
-Theorem \ref{ExistUniq} is established. \end{proof}
+Indeed, Picard iteration procedure works for an existence of integral equation as for the more technical ODEs.
+For detail, see Brunner \cite{brunner_volterra_2017}.
+Global existence then follows from the above a priori estimates, which forbids explosion.